Structure + Content

 There is also a fixed fee for materials whose amount depends on the degree programme as well as additional costs for teaching materials, specialist literature, supplies, etc.

 Financial aid is available through grants and loans.
 Grants are one-off or ongoing payments that don’t usually have to be paid back provided you complete your course.
 Loans are one-off or ongoing payments that must be paid back after you finish your course.
 There are also numerous private foundations and funds that offer financial support to students.
 The electronic foundation directory administered by the Federal Department of Home Affairs offers a comprehensive summary of these organisations and can be searched by keywords (e.g. student, research, financial aid, etc.).

 Many HKB students live in precarious financial circumstances.
 The opportunities to earn money while undertaking demanding and time-consuming studies are limited.
 And the cost of living in Switzerland is one of the highest in all of Europe.
 A doctor’s bill, a healthy diet, and paying the rent or semester and examination fees can become pressing problems.
-The HKB scholarship fund provides targeted support in such cases.
+To help in such cases, the HKB scholarship fund provides targeted support by covering the tuition fees from CHF 750 up to CHF 950.
 To apply for support, you need to take the following steps:

 The deadline for applications for a semester fee waiver is 15 May to 15 June (for the following autumn semester), or 15 November to 15 December (for the following spring semester).